pnpm/registry-mock/README.md

 By default, `https://registry.npmjs.org/` is used to download packages.
 A custom uplink can be set via the `PNPM_REGISTRY_MOCK_UPLINK` env variable.

+The registry mock will listen on port 4873, unless a different port is specified via the `PNPM_REGISTRY_MOCK_PORT` env variable.

 ## License

 MIT